Observatorio metro station (Mexico City)

-Observatorio is a station on Line 1 of the Mexico City Metro system.
+Observatorio is a metro station on Mexico City Metro Line 1.
 It is located in the Álvaro Obregón borough of Mexico City, west of the city centre.
-This station is the western terminus of Line 1.
-In 2019, the station had an average ridership of 72,296 passengers per day, making it the eighth busiest station in the network.
-The station will become the terminal station of Line 12 in December 2023.
-The station will also connect with Observatorio railway station of the Toluca-Mexico City commuter rail system.
+When operational it is the western terminus of Line 1.
+Before its shutdown for reconstruction, the station had an average ridership of 72,296 passengers per day, making it the eighth busiest station in the network.

+The station will become the terminal station of Line 12.
+The station will also connect with Observatorio railway station of the El Insurgente commuter rail system.
+Since 9 November 2023, part of the Line has remained closed for modernization work on the tunnel and the line's technical equipment.
+Observatorio metro station was mostly demolished by December 2023, and it was reconstructed to facilitate the access between the Line 1, Line 12 and the El Insurgente stations.

 Name and iconography

 The station logo represents the stylised dome of an astronomical observatory.
 It is named after an observatory that was built by the Universidad Nacional Autónoma de México at the top of a hill near the station.
 However, due to the light pollution that came as a consequence of urban growth hardly any observations were done in the observatory, and thus it was transformed into a planetarium.
 Previously on the site was a colonial palace that belonged to the city's Bishop.